-Children with an Education, Health and Care (EHC) plan naming St Marys CE School will always be offered places.
+Children with an Education, Health and Care (EHC) plan naming Christ the Sower School will always be offered places.
 If there are fewer applications than places available, all children will be offered places.
 If there is greater demand for admission than there are places available, the following criteria will be applied in the order set out below:

 - 1. Looked-after children and children who were previously looked after, including those children who appear to have been in state care outside England, but ceased to be so as a result of being adopted.
-(See Note 2) - Families who have exceptional medical or social needs that make it essential that their child attends St Mary's CE School rather than any other.
+(See Note 2) - 2.
+Families who have exceptional medical or social needs that make it essential that their child attends Christ the Sower School rather than any other.
 These needs must be fully supported by written evidence from the appropriate professional person involved with the family.
 (See Note 3) - 3.
-Children with a normal home address in the catchment area (See Note 4) and with a sibling (see Note 5) on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 4.
-Children with a normal home address in the catchment area (see note 4 map)
+Children with a normal home address (See Note 4) in the catchment area, which for Christ the Sower School includes the Grange Farm, Medbourne and Oakhill areas of Milton Keynes, and with a sibling (see Note 5) on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 4.
+Children with a normal home address in the catchment area, which for Christ the Sower School includes the Grange Farm, Medbourne and Oakhill areas of Milton Keynes - 5.
+Children with a normal home address outside the described catchment area and with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 6.
+Other children.

-5. Other children.